 Culross street, mayfair, london W1

-The refurbishment is approaching completion and some of the features include a new internal lift to all floors; double height entrance hall; under floor heating as well as air conditioning throughout; new Sie Matic kitchen with high end appliances; new cantilevered staircase; and a spectacular custom built glass and aluminum conservatory to the top floor with private balcony.
+A newly refurbished lateral house that features include a new internal lift to all floors; double height entrance hall; under floor heating as well as air conditioning throughout; new Sie Matic kitchen with high end appliances; new cantilevered staircase; and a spectacular custom built glass and aluminium conservatory to the top floor with private balcony.
+The house extends to 3,555 sq ft (330 sq m) and has the benefit of a private roof terrace and access to a communal garden.

 • Originally built in 1732, the building was reconstructed and restored by renowned artist and architect Frederick Etchells (whose work is featured at the Tate Gallery) in 1927.
 He favuored a Georgian style that set the tone for the restoration of the rest of the neighborhood.